 Quality and Durability

-If you're seeking a durable bladder that you're not afraid to throw around, we can say the Platypus Big Zip is where it's at.
+If you're seeking a durable bladder that you're not afraid to throw around, we can say this is where it's at.
 The reservoir features welded seams with a plastic material that is thicker than any of the other hydration bladders tested.
 It's puncture-resistant with great hardware integrated into the design.
 It offers a body that is reliable for backpacking into remote places.

 Weight and Packability

 This is a midweight hydration bladder weighing in at 6.90 oz.
-It's one of the heavier options tested, but it still feels light in your backpack.
+It's one of the heavier options tested (splitting ounces here…), but it still feels light in your backpack.
 It has a wider profile that makes it a little harder to pack in narrow backpacks, but we learned that it was only super tiny running packs that the 3-L capacity did not work in.

-With such amazing performance on the trail and a retail price of just $40, the Platypus Big Zip is priced fairly and reasonably.
+With such amazing performance on the trail, it is priced fairly and reasonably.
 We believe that this reservoir will last you for a long time (though only time will tell), making this a great value option in addition to a stand-out performer.

 — Amber King